espocrm/documentation/docs/user-guide/documents.md

 ## Uploading documents in attachments

 It's possible to upload existing Documents directly in Attachment-Multiple fields.
-This ability can be enabled at: Administration > Entity Manager > {Entity Type} > Fields > {your Attachment-Multiple field}.
+This ability can be enabled for a specific field at: Administration > Entity Manager > {Entity Type} > Fields > {your Attachment-Multiple field}.
 Add *Documents* to the Source List.